-- (1) A county and a metropolitan service district must consider simultaneously the designation and establishment of: - (a) Rural reserves pursuant to ORS 195.141; and

-(b) Urban reserves pursuant to ORS 195.145(1)(b).
+- (1) A county and a metropolitan service district must consider simultaneously the designation and establishment of: - (a) Rural reserves pursuant to ORS 195.141; and - (b) Urban reserves pursuant to ORS 195.145(1)(b).

-Finding:The Applicant's requested URA expansion requires an amendment to acknowledged Comprehensive Plans, both City of Newberg and Yamhill County comprehensive plan maps.
-As identified by ORS 195.145(1), the City and County may cooperatively designate lands outside the current UGB as URAs to provide a minimum amount of buildable land for a 30-year growth horizon per OAR 660- 021-0030(1).
+The Applicant's requested URA expansion requires an amendment to acknowledged Comprehensive Plans, both City of Newberg and Yamhill County comprehensive plan maps.
+As identified by ORS 195.145(1), the City and County may cooperatively designate lands outside the current UGB as URAs to provide a minimum amount of buildable land for a 30-year growth horizon per OAR 660-021-0030(1).
 This procedure is subject to the post-acknowledged plan amendment procedure pursuant to ORS 197.610-626.
 Newberg and Yamhill County coordinated this report for the NUAMC hearing.
-The Newberg City Council will hold a separate public hearing based on the NUAMC decision.
-The Yamhill County Board of Commissioners will hold a separate public hearing following the City Council hearing.